icecube/OMSim/documentation/extra_doc/33_wavepid.md

 ## Introduction

-The WavePID simulation tracks the origin of each detected photon in IceCube optical modules.
-By classifying photons by their production mechanism and parent particle, this study enables analysis of photon arrival time distributions used in the WavePID particle identification method.
+The WavePID simulation studies photon arrival time distributions at IceCube optical modules.
+A primary particle (typically a muon) is injected as a straight track passing the DOM at a configurable perpendicular distance (impact parameter) and energy.
+Along its path, the particle produces Cherenkov radiation and electromagnetic secondaries (e.g. brems-photons or pair-produced positrons and electrons).
+Each optical photon that reaches the DOM photocathode is recorded together with its origin — the production mechanism and parent particle type — enabling classification into categories such as "Cherenkov from Muon", "Cherenkov from Electron", "Scintillation", etc. These photon arrival time distributions form the basis of the WavePID particle identification method.

 > **Note:** This study was applied and tested solely with `--detector_type 3` (standard DOM with normal quantum efficiency).
 Other module types are technically supported via the `--detector_type` flag but have not been used or validated in the scope of the WavePID study.
 The `--efficiency_cut` flag was not used — all photons arriving at the sensitive volume were recorded, as the QE-based die roll affects all photon origins equally and does not impact the origin-based timing distributions.